refinedev/refine/documentation/docs/api-reference/chakra-ui/components/basic-views/edit.md

 ### `title`

-It allows adding titles inside the `<Edit>` component. if you don't pass title props it uses the "Edit" prefix and singular resource name by default.
-For example, for the "posts" resource, it will be "Edit post".
+`title` allows the addition of titles inside the `<Edit>` component. if you don't pass title props it uses the "Edit" prefix and singular resource name by default.
+For example, for the "posts" resource, it would be "Edit post".

 ```tsx live url=http://localhost:3000/posts/edit/123 previewHeight=280px
 setInitialRoutes(["/posts/edit/123"]);